LuxDL/DocumenterVitepress.jl/README.md

 Or even better, start from scratch with a generated template.

 > [!TIP]
+> To get a fully customizable build, run
+> ```julia
+> DocumenterVitepress.generate_template("/path/to/YourPackage/docs", "YourPackage")
+> ```
-> To get a fully customizable build, run `DocumenterVitepress.generate_template("/path/to/YourPackage/docs", "YourPackage")` to populate all of the files which Vitepress requires.
+> to populate all of the files which Vitepress requires.

+And keep an eye for custom domains.

 > [!CAUTION]
 > If you are deploying from a custom URL, like `geo.makie.org`,